Import and Export

 Depending on settings, TRichView generates HTML conforming to the standards: HTML 4.01 Transitional or HTML 4.01 Strict.
 Additionally, it can generate XHTML.

 TRichView exports HTML as an HTML text file and a set of image files.
-By default, all images are converted to Jpegs (except for Gif and Png images of standard graphic classes).
+By default, all images are converted to Jpegs (except for Gif and Png images).

 TRichView provides an event where programmers can change this behavior (for example, to save images as Png).